Harvey Carignan: Initial murder

 On July 31, 1949, Carignan killed 58-year-old Laura Showalter during an attempted rape in the Territory of Alaska.
-On September 16, 1949, he attempted to rape another woman, Christine Norton, and was arrested the next day.
-Carignan was convicted of first degree murder and assault with intent to commit rape.
-The jury did not recommend mercy, and he received a mandatory death sentence.
-However, Carignan won a new trial on his murder conviction in 1951 on the grounds that his confession had been improperly obtained.
+On September 16, 1949, he tried to rape another woman, Christine Norton, and was arrested the next day.
+Carignan was convicted of first degree murder and assault with intent to commit rape, and sentenced to death by hanging.
+However, in 1951 Carignan won a new trial on his murder conviction on the grounds that his confession had been improperly obtained.
 An officer interrogating Carignan had told him he would not be executed if he confessed to the murder.
-Carignan's confession was suppressed and the murder charge was later dismissed.
+Carignan's confession was suppressed, and the murder charge was later dismissed.
 He continued to serve a 15-year sentence for assaulting Christine Norton.
 In 1952, he was transferred to Alcatraz Federal Penitentiary, before being paroled in 1960.